 Keep Your perfume lasting longer with Vaseline

-How to make your perfume stay on longer: for this trick, you need to rub a dab of Vaseline on the areas you want to perfume.
-After having let it penetrate your skin well, you can perfume yourself in these places.
-Vaseline will make it easier to retain the smell of your perfume on your skin.
-Don't touch-ups throughout the day.
+Have your perfume stay on longer: for this trick, you need to rub a dab of Vaseline petroleum jelly on the areas you want to perfume.
+After letting it penetrate your skin well, you can perfume yourself in these places.
+Vaseline will make it easier to retain the smell of your scent on your skin.
+You won't need touch-ups throughout the day.

 Apply perfume to the pulse points of your body

-Making perfume last longer by applying it to the right points.
+You make your signature scent last longer by applying it to the pulse points.
 Certain areas of your body are known to retain and absorb the smell of your perfume more easily.
-It is therefore important to strategically target the areas of your body to be perfumed.
+Therefore, it is essential to target the areas of your body to be perfumed strategically.
 Choose to perfume so-called “hot” areas such as the neck, behind the ears, in the neckline, or even on the inside of your elbows.
-Remember to also perfume your ankles and the backs of your knees to make the scent of the perfume rise on your body throughout the day.
+Remember also to perfume your ankles and the backs of your knees so that the scent of the fragrance rises on your body throughout the day.

 Use matching scented lotion and other products

-Another way to maximize your fragrance longevity is to buy the lotions, body washes, and other products like hand cream and deodorant alongside it.
-Many popular brands offer matching products to complement their fragrances aroma.
+Another way to maximize your fragrance longevity is to buy lotions, body washes, and other products like hand cream and deodorant alongside it.
+Many perfumeries offer matching products to complement their fragrances' aroma.

 Don't Put perfume on your hair brush

-It is well known that your hair is the best place to perfume to make the smell of your perfume last longer.
+It is well known that your hair is the best place to perfume to have the smell of your scent endure.
 However, the alcohol in your fragrance could damage the hair fibers and dry out your hair, so do not put perfume directly onto your hair.
 By spraying your hair brush instead, your hair will be lightly scented and not get damaged.

 Don’t rub in perfume

 If there is one thing you shouldn't do when you put on your perfume, it's this one: never rub your perfume against your wrists after spraying!
-If you rub your wrists together, you'll make the strong odors in your perfume disappear faster than you expect.
+If you rub your wrists together, you'll make the strong odors in your fragrance disappear faster than you expect.

 Choose the right perfume for your skin type